 A first offense of possession of 0.5 ounce of cannabis or less or 0.2 ounce of hash or less is a Class C misdemeanor, which is punishable by a maximum fine of $200.
 Larger amounts and subsequent offenses may carry more severe penalties.

-Republican Gov. Pat McCrory signed HB 1220, the North Carolina Compassionate Use Registration Act, into law in 2014.
-HB 1220 grants patients diagnosed with intractable epilepsy access to low-THC hemp extract as an alternative form of treatment.
+Gov. Pat McCrory signed HB 1220, the Epilepsy Alternative Treatment Act, into law in 2014.
+HB 1220 granted access to low-THC hemp extract to patients diagnosed with intractable epilepsy.

-North Carolina does not currently have a state-regulated supply chain or any other state-sponsored method of obtaining hemp oil extract.
+North Carolina does not have a state-regulated supply chain or any other state-sponsored method of obtaining hemp oil extract.
 Caregivers must purchase hemp oil extract in a state that offers reciprocity.
-Consequently, North Carolina does not have a system in place that allows caregivers to purchase hemp oil extract within the state.

 North Carolina has not placed limits or restrictions on patient consumption.

 The DHHS forbids the cultivation of cannabis or the production of hemp oil extract for any reason within North Carolina.

 Medical CBD program

 North Carolina allows patients with intractable epilepsy and their caregivers to possess and consume CBD extract with less than 0.9% THC and at least 5% CBD by weight.
 The patients must be diagnosed by and have a written statement from a state-licensed, board certified neurologist who is affiliated with the neurology department of a state-licensed hospital.